TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Range: 15 meters
 	+ This attack's precision rolls are made against Evasion.
 	+ Receives a -1 penalty to precision rolls against targets within 5 meters.
+	+ You shoot an arrow each to two targets adjacent to each other within range.
-	+ Deals 12 damage.
-Potency bonus to damage is doubled for this attack.
+	+ These arrows each deal 12 damage.
+Potency bonus to damage is doubled for these attacks.
-	+ Hits two adjacent targets within range.
 + (Prepared) (Projectile) Half-drawn Shot
 	+ Ignores weapon precision.
-	+ Deals 12 damage.
-Potency bonus to damage is doubled for this attack.
 	+ Choose a target.
-	+ Shoot this target next time they move into or out of a radius of 5 meters.
+	+ Shoot this target next time they move into or out of a radius of 5 meters, dealing 12 damage.

 ## Crossbow
-+ Precision: ACU
++ Aptitude: Strength
 + (Projectile) Shoot
 	+ Range: 15 meters.
 	+ Ignores weapon precision against targets within 5 meters.